-Dxxxx n+ n- model_name [area] [OFF] [IC=vd] [TEMP=local_temp] + [PJ=periphery] [L=length] [W=width] [M=mult] [DTEMP=dtemp]
+''' Dxxxx n+ n- model_name [area] [OFF] [IC=vd] [TEMP=local_temp] + [PJ=periphery] [L=length] [W=width] [M=mult] [DTEMP=dtemp] '''

-n+ Anode n- Cathode

-model_name Name of model defined in a .MODEL statement.
-Must begin with a letter but can contain any character except whitespace and '.'.

-area Area multiplying factor.
+n+ Anode n- Cathode model_name Name of model defined in a .MODEL statement.
+Must begin with a letter but can contain any character except whitespace and '.'. area Area multiplying factor.
 Area scales up the device.
 E.g. an area of 3 would make the device behave like 3 diodes in parallel.
 Default is 1.
 OFF Instructs simulator to calculate operating point analysis with device initially off.
 This is used in latching circuits such as thyristors and bistables to induce a particular state.
-See ".OP" on page 225 for more vd Initial condition for diode voltage.
-This only has an effect if the UIC parameter is specified on the .TRAN statement.

-local_temp Local temperature.
-Overrides specification in .OPTIONS or .TEMP periphery Level 3 only.
-Junction periphery used for calculating sidewall effects.

-length Level 3 only.
+See ".OP" on page 229 for more details. vd Initial condition for diode voltage.
+This only has an effect if the UIC parameter is specified on the .TRAN statement. local_temp Local temperature.
+Overrides specification in .OPTIONS or .TEMP statements. periphery Level 3 only.
+Junction periphery used for calculating sidewall effects. length Level 3 only.
 Used to calculate area.
-See below.width Level 3 only.
+See below. width Level 3 only.
 Used to calculate area.
-See below.

-mult Device multiplier.
-Equivalent to putting mult devices in parallel.

-dtemp Differential temperature.
-Similar to local_temp but is specified relative to precedence.
+See below. mult Device multiplier.
+Equivalent to putting mult devices in parallel. dtemp Differential temperature.
+Similar to local_temp but is specified relative to circuit temperature.
+If both TEMP and DTEMP are specified, TEMP takes precedence.